google-ai-hackathon-2024/.github/profile/README.md

 ## What's next for MinuteTakerAI

-Our current prototype represents a significant milestone, but there's much more to achieve in order to make a real impact within the community with 🎙️*MinuteTaker AI*🚀.
+Our current prototype represents a significant milestone, but there's much more to achieve to make a real impact within the community with 🎙️*MinuteTaker AI*🚀.
 Let's explore the next steps:

 1. **Expanding UI Accessibility to Mobile Platforms:**
    - While our current version is web-based, we recognize its limitations in terms of portability.
 Conversations can occur anytime and anywhere, so we aim to create a mobile-friendly UI.
 This will allow users to effortlessly record and summarize conversations on their mobile devices.